jasonandrewth/PersonalWebsite/src/routes/writing/posts/gameoflife.md

 **Cellular Automata**

 Conways game of life is what’s called a cellular automaton and the post will start with a more abstract view of what that means.
 This relates to automata theory in theoretical computer science, but really it’s just about creating some simple rules.
-A cellular automaton is a model of a system that consists of quite simple automata, called cells, that are interlinked via some logic which allows modelling rather complex behaviour.
+A cellular automaton is a model of a system that consists of automata, called cells, that are interlinked via some simple logic which allows modelling rather complex behaviour.
 A cellular automaton is a discrete model, it has a defined starting state and a set of rules, with the following characteristics :

 <ol class="list-disc">
 <li>Cells live on a grid which can be 1D or higher-dimensional (in our example it’s a 2D grid of pixels) </li>